Stroomversnelling/etdmap/README.md

 from etdmap.data_model import cumulative_columns, model_column_order, model_column_type
 ```

-### Managing the dataset index
+### Managing the mapped data files

-`index_helpers.py` contains the functions used to manage metadata and add files to the index.
+`index_helpers.py` contains the functions used to manage metadata and add files to the mapped data file index.
 It also has functions for managing household, project metadata, and BSV metdata.

 From `index_helpers.py`: